shefben/rcbot2/README.md

 ## Installation

 1. [Install MetaMod:Source][].
-2. Download or build the RCBot2 package.
+2. Build the RCBot2 package.
+(I don't have prebulilt binaries here, sorry.
+Too much work.)
 3. Extract the package into your game directory, similar to the process of installing MM:S.
 4. Start the server.
 5. To verify that the installation was successful, type `rcbotd` in your server console or RCON.